-I grew up in Alabama.
-My formative years in the south of the state, my high school years in the north.
-Both places are rural.
-The town where I went to high school is about 15,000 people.
-I live about 12 miles out of town.
-I can see my neighbors house but it’s far enough I can’t hear them unless they’re running a lawn mower or a chainsaw.
+I come from Alabama.
+Somebody had to.
+In my early years I lived in the south of the state, near Mobile.
+When I was fourteen or so, my father got a job in north Alabama, near Huntsville.
+Both places are rural, that’s why I used “near” in the previous sentence.
+Scottsboro, the town where I went to high school, is about 15,000 people.
+I live 12 miles out of town.
+I can see my neighbor’s house but it’s far enough I can’t hear them unless they’re running a lawn mower or a chainsaw.
+That’s right, in Alabama we say “running” not “using.”

 I was offered a job with a government contractor after I left the military and spent a few years working on the military’s messaging systems.
 Even though it paid well I didn’t particularly like the work.
 Computer systems support is a thankless job.
 Either the computers work—and they’re supposed to work—or they don’t and it’s all your fault.